wtnwin111/interview/src/com/interview/flag/README.md

-        tracking the appears of i-th char in pattern in index[i] as a list, when found all the chars, try to do shrink from the end to begin, shrink the index to higher one if its value smaller than the index of all chars in its right.
+        tracking the appears of i-th char in pattern in index[i] as a list, when found all the chars, try to do shrink from the end to begin, shrink the index to higher one if its value smaller than the index of next char in pattern sequence.
 For the example, UAXXBAUB, when parse to UAXXB, it will got following index, 'A': 1; 'B': 4, found a substring, when parse to UAXXBA, index is: 'A': 1,5; 'B':4, but A can shrink to 5 because it need be smaller than B's index. when parse to UAXXBAUB, index is 'A':1,5; 'B':4,7, B first shrink to 7, then A shrink to 5, find a shorter substring.